FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 # Repository structure

-The root of this repository contains these folders.
+At the root of this repository are these folders:

 * include : cellular HAL API definitions
 * common : reusable common code that implements the AT commands defined by 3GPP TS v27.007
-* modules : vendor-specific code that implement non-3GPP AT commands
+* modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem
-* doc : documentation of the Cellular HAL Libraries
+* doc : documentations

 # API documentation